Thermodynamical uncertainties for primordial black holes from cosmological phase transitions

 {\em Model review.}--- Classically conformal models~\cite{Meissner:2006zh,Foot:2007iy,Espinosa:2008kw,Iso:2009ss,Iso:2009nw,Iso:2012jn,Farzinnia:2013pga,Englert:2013gz,Hashimoto:2013hta,Khoze:2014xha,Hur:2011sv,Heikinheimo:2013fta,Holthausen:2013ota,Kubo:2014ova,Ametani:2015jla,Kubo:2015joa,Hatanaka:2016rek,Baratella:2018pxi,Marzo:2018nov,Ellis:2020nnr,deBoer:2024jne,Kierkla:2022odc,Sagunski:2023ynd,Kierkla:2023von,Schmitt:2024pby,Kierkla:2025qyz,Goncalves:2024lrk,Goncalves:2025uwh,Balan:2025uke} do not exhibit a mass term in the tree-level potential.
 Therefore, the SM Higgs mass squared $\mu_\rmii{SM}^2$ is replaced by a portal coupling to a new scalar field, such that the potential at tree-level becomes

 where $H = (G_+, (h+iG_0)/\sqrt{2})$ is the SM Higgs doublet.
 The BSM scalar $\Phi$ is charged under a new gauge symmetry, which is spontaneously broken by radiative effects.
 As $\Phi$ acquires a vacuum expectation value~(vev), the EW vacuum is generated via the negative portal coupling in eq.~\eqref{eq:CC_Vtree}, $\mu_\rmii{SM}^2 = \lambda_p \langle \Phi\rangle^2$.
 To keep our findings generic for gauge-Higgs classically conformal theories, in this \article{}, we consider two such model implementations.
-We briefly introduce these two theories in the following.